GrizzleDesign/GrizzleDesign/README.md

 ###

-<h2 align="center">I'm Grizzle, a 33 year old self taught designer from the United States</h2>
+<h2 align="center">I'm Grizzle, a 33 year old self taught designer from the UK.</h2>

 ###